projectcalico/calico/about/about-kubernetes-ingress.md

 Given that Kubernetes [Services]({{site.baseurl}}/about/about-kubernetes-services) already provide a mechanism for load balancing access to services from outside of the cluster, why might you want to use Kubernetes Ingress?

-The mainline use case is if you have multiple HTTP / HTTPS services which you want to expose through a single external IP address, perhaps with each service having a different URL path, or perhaps as multiple different domains.
-This can be a lot simpler from a client configuration point of view compared to exposing each service outside of the cluster using Kubernetes Services which gives each service it's own external IP address.
+The mainline use case is if you have multiple HTTP / HTTPS services that you want to expose through a single external IP address, perhaps with each service having a different URL path, or perhaps as multiple different domains.
+This is lot simpler from a client configuration point of view than exposing each service outside of the cluster using Kubernetes Services, which would give each service a separate external IP address.

 If on the other hand, your application architecture is fronted by a single "front end" microservice then Kubernetes Services likely already meet your needs and you might prefer to not add Ingress to the picture, both from a simplicity